Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/README.md

 [![Arduino Compile Sketches](https://github.com/Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/actions/workflows/arduino-compile-sketches.yml/badge.svg)](https://github.com/Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/actions/workflows/arduino-compile-sketches.yml)
 [![Check Markdown Links](https://github.com/Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/actions/workflows/CheckMarkdownLinks.yml)

-The wireless temperature sensor is designed to use an ESP8266 controller and two DS18B20 temperature sensors using the 1-Wire protocol.
+The wireless temperature sensor is designed to use an ESP8266 controller to send data to [ThingSpeak's IoT][3] platform using MQTT.
+It gathers data from two DS18B20 temperature sensors using the 1-Wire protocol.
 The specific devices used in my project are SparkFun's [ESP8266 Thing - Dev Board][1] and SparkFun's [waterproof DS18B20][2] sensors, but the code should work as-is or with minor modifications on other ESP8266 and DS18B20 devices.

-The sensor sends data to [ThingSpeak's IoT][3] platform using MQTT.
-This requires the definition of various user-specific values and keys which are defined in header files not included in this repo.
-Instructions for the format of these header files are included in the sketch comments.
+## Header Files for User-Specific Info

+In order to compile the code, an additional header file is needed: `MQTT_private_config.h`.

+A template of the file named `MQTT_private_config-template` is included in the repo.
+This file should be updated with data specific to your configuration and then be copied to `MQTT_private_config.h`.

+In addition, `MQTT_publishing_feeds.h` should be updated with channel information specific to your application.

 ## Hardware